Past Research Grants

 Results from this study suggest that massage therapy can be a lasting and effective treatment for improving physical functioning in women with chronic pain who are able to participate in a sustained massage treatment program.

 Impact of Intentional Therapeutic Touch on Grief

-The Compassionate Friends, Columbia, South Carolina
+The Compassionate Friends, Columbia, SC

 This study examined the possible benefits of therapeutic touch during the bereavement process of mothers whose children have died.
 Specifically, this study investigated how therapeutic touch affected important psychological constructs in these mothers.
 Researchers used a therapeutic touch modality, Trager Psychophysical Integration, to investigate these issues.